Breast Reduction by female Seattle Plastic Surgeon

 Breast reduction is performed to reduce the weight of the breasts and provide some relief from the back, neck and shoulder pain many large breasted women experience.
 I lift and reshape the breast at the time of reduction and the improved appearance of the breast is an added benefit.
 Many patients trade in their Seattle uniform of a down vest for something a little more form fitting after surgery.

-I perform breast reduction in my AAAASF certified Seattle office operating room, at Seattle Surgery Center which is conveniently located next door to my office building, or at Swedish Medical Center.
+I perform breast reduction in my AAAASF certified Seattle office operating room, at Seattle Surgery Center which is one block from my office building.
 Patients are under a general anesthetic.
 Almost all patients can go home the day of surgery.
 Most patients take one to two weeks off following surgery, depending on their occupation.
 Although most patients are up and about and doing light household tasks within a day or two of surgery, I ask that patients avoid lifting or reaching and strenuous activities for several weeks following the surgery.
 I have patients wear a sports bra for about three weeks and then get fitted for a new bra by an experienced fitter, usually at Nordstrom or Macy’s.

 I almost always can use a vertical breast reduction technique that preserves nipple sensation and eliminates or minimizes the long horizontal scar under the breast.
 That long horizontal scar can be a real bummer on one of our rare warm and sunny Seattle days that just begs for a halter-top.
 Rarely, if a patient’s breasts are really huge and/or very ptotic (saggy), a “nipple graft” procedure is necessary.
 This results in permanently numb nipples.
 I do measurements at the time of the initial consultation and discuss which technique is best suited for you.